Python

 Who uses Python?

-According to our data, Python is used on thousands of sites, including instagram.com, pinterest.com, and dropbox.com.
+According to our data, Python is used on thousands of sites, including instagram.com, pinterest.com, and reddit.com.

 Is Python used on government websites?